YonsiG/all_hadronicVVH/README.txt

 This is a plain text showing the usage of the package.

+The environment can be set by source command.txt

 The core looping program consists of efficiency.h, efficiency.C, makehists.h, makehists.C and Control.C

 To compile, you can simply use